The Who, What, Where, When and Sometimes, Why.

 • The Joint Commission conducts site visits and audits of hospitals and surgery centers to check the quality of their care.
 It gives ratings based on performance.
 To find a facility that meets safety and quality standards, visit The Joint Commission’s website or call (630) 792-5800.

-• Commission on Cancer (part of the American College of Surgeons) reviews hospital cancer programs using quality standards, similar to the Joint Commission.
+• Commission on Cancer (part of the American College of Surgeons) reviews hospital cancer programs using quality standards, similar to The Joint Commission.
 To search for an accredited cancer program near you, visit the American College of Surgeon’s website.

 • The Food and Drug Administration (FDA)’s Mammography Quality Standards Act oversees the licensing of mammography centers.
 A list of centers meeting the FDA’s quality standards is available online or by calling the NCI’s Cancer Information Service at (800) 4-CANCER.